 Play Away Days normally take place in November at Strathallan School near Perth, and in February at St George’s School in Edinburgh.

-The autumn Play Away Day takes place in the beautiful surroundings of Strathallan School.
+The February Play Away Day takes place in central Edinburgh in the excellent facilities at St George’s School.
 The event runs from 10am-4pm and includes a mix of full rehearsals and sectional rehearsals, and a musical quiz at lunchtime.
 Parents and friends are invited back from 2.45pm to meet their children for a cup of tea and join us for the final concert at 3.30pm, where the participants will showcase what they have been working on.

 Play Away Days are open to any child aged 8 and above who play a string or wind band instrument at grade 2 and above.
 There are no auditions.
 Please note that unfortunately we are not able to accommodate guitar players or pianists at Play Away Days.

 The cost of the day is £44.50, with a discounted rate of £39.50 for applications received before 16 February 2019.